bhk/scam/libraries.md

 Move file FROM to TO.

 On success, return nil.
 On failure, return an error description.

+##### `(path-basename PATH)`

+Remove the extension from NAME.
+This is like the Make builtin `basename` except that this properly handles a name with whitespace and does not operate on a list of words.

+##### `(path-dir PATH)`

+Return the directory portion of a path.
+This is like the Make builtin `dir` except that this properly handles a path with whitespace and does not operate on a list of words.

+##### `(path-notdir PATH)`

+Return the file portion of a path.
+This is like the Make builtin `notdir` except that this properly handles a path with whitespace and does not operate on a list of words.

 ##### `(pipe STDIN FMT ...ARGS)`